Energy bill rebates, grants & support 2026: who qualifies in the UK?

 6) Property and energy efficiency factors

-If you’re unsure: start by checking your supplier’s support pages and your local council’s cost of living help, then compare tariffs to reduce ongoing costs.
+If you’re unsure: start by checking your supplier’s support pages and your local council’s cost-of-living help, then compare tariffs to reduce ongoing costs.
 You can use our comparison form to get started.

 How to claim energy bill support (typical steps)